 Arriving at Strasbourg Train Station

-The Strasbourg train station is significantly less intimidating than the Paris CDG train station, so yay for that!
+The intimidation factor drops significantly on your Paris to Strasbourg day trip after departing the Paris CDG station.
+Strasbourg train station is beautiful, but smaller and pretty straight forward, so yay for that!
 You will arrive at outdoor, covered platforms and follow the crowd downstairs to an underground hallway that leads to the main hall.
 From there the exit is self explanatory.

 Strasbourg, France is an ideally located French city with a richly historic Old Town area.
 Within easily walkable distance you can walk the picturesque Petite France area and marvel at the intricate medieval and elegant renaissance architecture.
 If you enjoy exploring rich European churches, the Cathedrale Notre-Dame of Strasbourg is gorgeous, and tucked inside the science and engineering involved in the astronomical clock will humble our modern science knowledge.